 Turmeric is a root-like spice native to the Indian subcontinent and Southeast Asia.
 It has a distinctive flavor and adds a golden color to dishes.

-The active ingredient in turmeric is curcumin, which is hailed for its anti-inflammatory and antioxidant properties.
+The active ingredient in turmeric is curcumin, which is hailed for its anti-inflammatory antioxidant properties.
 Curcumin is also available as a supplement.

 Of course, turmeric is just one of the many foods that can impact your overall health and well-being.